 According to the philosopher William James, “The deepest craving of human nature is the need to be appreciated.”
 Fulfill this inner need in your customers by showing them how much they mean to you and your business.
-This will help strengthen your relationship with them and inspire loyalty in 2015 and beyond.
+This will help strengthen your relationship with them and inspire loyalty in the coming years.
 We’ve complied some easy to implement customer appreciation tactics that you can use to show your customers that you’re appreciative of their business:

 - Ask them for their opinions or suggestions for improving your business.
 Valuing a customer for their insights shows that you see them as more than just dollar signs.
 It also develops a mutually beneficial relationship where they are helping you to better help them.
 Listen to what they are saying and respond appropriately.

 - Reward those who are loyal to your company.
 Depending on the size and type of your business, this could be in the form of coupons, free products or services, or even helpful advice.
 Never underestimate the power of free.

 - Include your customers in “insider” events.
 Host preview parties for new product launches.
 Give them first dibs on a special sales price.
 Make them feel like they are part of an exclusive club.